 Earth Day, Every Day

 Students learn the origins of Earth Day and tips for recycling.
-Plus, activities that help promote environmental awareness
+Plus, these classroom activities will help promote environmental awareness.

 - Grades: 1–2